ASFOpenSARlab/url-widget/docs/source/index.rst

 Version: |release|

-A Custom Jupyter Widget to get the current notebook URL
+A custom jupyter widget that provides thecurrent url of the notebook

 Quickstart